build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 ### Section 3: Configure the Certificate Authority to allow certificates to be issued to smart card users

-1. Create a certificate template to allow self-enrollment smartcard logon certificates to your users:
+1. Create a certificate template to allow self-enrollment smart card logon certificates to your users:
     * Connect to your Enterprise CA with an AD user in the Domain Admins or AWS Delegated Administrators group.
     * Open **certtmpl.msc**, find the **Smartcard Logon** template, right-click it, select **Duplicate Template**.
     * Select the **General** tab, change the **Template display name** to a desired name (e.g. SmartcardWS, you will need this name later).